ryzbaka/PyLot/README.md

 whenever you please while also keeping track of your linux servers that you can access using PyLot's web terminal.

 Feature Roadmap:
-* Server health monitor. (deployed to production)
+* Server health monitor. (deployed to production ✔)
-* Web Terminal that connects to your servers. (deployed to production)
+* Web Terminal that connects to your servers. (deployed to production ✔)
-* PyLot Notebook interface (currently in development)
+* PyLot Notebook interface (currently in development 💻)
-* Python text editor (currently in development)
+* Python text editor (currently in development 💻)
-* Pipeline scheduler (currently in development)
+* Pipeline scheduler (currently in development 💻)
 * Electron application
 ## Status
 * <strong>Currently in pre-alpha. ✈</strong>